17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 Elegant spacious suites and splendid ocean views are the hallmark of Hotel L’Esplanade

-Carved into a lush hillside overlooking Grand Case Bay, this gorgeous 24-room boutique hotel definitely makes the cut for the best resorts on St. Martin!
+Carved into a lush hillside overlooking Grand Case Bay, this gorgeous 24-room boutique hideaway is one of the island’s most enchanting stays.

-Whether you’re looking for a luxurious yet cozy studio, loft style accommodation or a one-bedroom suite, L’Esplanade has it.
+Whether you’re after a cozy studio, a loft-style layout or a roomy one-bedroom suite, Hotel L’Esplanade has it.

 Featuring full kitchens, they’re decorated with hand-crafted Brazilian woodwork, Balinese furniture and subtle artwork inspired by the surrounding tropical landscape.